 Suggestions for Support

 Strengthening activities can include self-care basics like drinking water, resting, exercising, meditating, and spending time relaxing with family members and friends.
+Drinking water is especially important as a lack of water can affect our mood, memory, and brain performance.

 Life Stage #3: Creation